CodeDead/codedead.com/posts/2015/12/07/deadlock-1.2.2.md

 ---
-path: "/blog/2015/12/07/deadlock-1.2.2"
+path: '/blog/2015/12/07/deadlock-1.2.2'
-title: "DeadLock 1.2.2 - Release"
+title: 'DeadLock 1.2.2 - Release'
-author: "CodeDead"
+author: 'CodeDead'
-date: "2015-12-07"
+date: '2015-12-07'
-abstract: "Information First of all, we would like to thank everyone who has submitted translation files for DeadLock.
+abstract: 'Information First of all, we would like to thank everyone who has submitted translation files for DeadLock.
 It’s amazing.
 A big thank you to all of you !
 DeadLock version 1.2.2 has just been released.
-We have mostly added new languages and a couple of bug..."
+We have mostly added new languages and a couple of bug...'
-categories: "C#, News"
+categories: 'C#, News'
 ---

 ## Information

 First of all, we would like to thank everyone who has submitted translation files for DeadLock.
 It’s amazing.
 A big thank you to all of you!